warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

 ```

 :::note
-Truffle displays the local account balance and prices in ETH and gwei.
+Evmos displays the local account balance and prices in ETH and gwei.
 However, this contract actually utilizes Warden's currency – WARD, denominated in award.
 :::

 ## 7. Interact with the contract